The Writing Program Application

 What if you're away from campus and wish to apply?
-Remote applications

-if you're not on campus this quarter, you may still apply, using the procedure described above.
+If you're not on campus this quarter, you may still apply, using the procedure described above.
 If you are invited to an interview, we can arrange an interview by Skype or FaceTime.

 What we look for in our applicants

 In general: We're not interested in technical knowledge about language or composition.
 It's no great advantage to have taken any of our courses.
 We're more interested in how you approach the task of teaching writing.
-And that is all we can say in advance.

 With regard to the paper comment: We'll ask you to pretend you're writing to the author of the paper, NOT to us.
 We're interested in how you engage with the writer, and the way you use the paper comment as an opportunity to teach the writer something about writing.

 With regard to the writing sample: We'd like to see a ten-page (double spaced) sample of expository prose directed toward an academic or professional audience.
 If your available writing samples are longer than ten pages, please select a section that includes the introduction.

 With regard to the letter of recommendation: We read letters of recommendation carefully as we assess each applicant's potential for a position with our program.
 It's less important to get a letter from someone who can speak to the quality of your scholarly work than it is to get a letter evaluating the way you interact in a classroom.
 If you have no previous teaching experience, ask someone who has seen you participate in a class, seminar, or workshop.
 The letter does not have to be from a member of the University of Chicago faculty, so if you have teaching experience at another institution, a letter from a faculty member there may be best.